-Generally, the concrete temperature shall not be less than 50 °F (10 °C) nor more than 90 °F (32 °C).
-However, concrete temperature in superstructures shall not be more than 85 °F (30 °C).
-Furthermore, a maximum concrete temperature shall not apply to Class PP Concrete.
-For insulated forms involving cold weather, the concrete temperature shall not exceed 80 °F (25 °C).
-(Note: Insulated forms are frequently used in mass concrete applications, but the 80 °F (25 °C) maximum temperature does not apply.
+Generally, the concrete temperature shall not be less than 50 °F nor more than 90 °F. However, concrete temperature for superstructures shall not be more than 85 °F. Furthermore, a maximum concrete temperature shall not apply to Class PP Concrete.
+When insulated forms are used according to Article 1020.13(d)(1), the maximum temperature of the concrete mixture immediately before placement shall be 80 °F. (Note: Insulated forms are frequently used in mass concrete applications, but the 80 °F maximum temperature does not apply.
 This is because the Contractor is required to submit a thermal control plan for mass concrete according to Article 1020.15.)

-Concrete temperature is normally checked "immediately before placement".
-However, when concrete is pumped, the concrete temperature is checked "at point of placement" because of the friction in the pipeline which causes additional heat gain in the concrete.
+Concrete temperature is normally checked "immediately before placement."
+However, when concrete is pumped, the concrete temperature is checked "at point of placement" because friction in the pipeline can cause additional heat gain in the concrete.
 Refer to Article 1020.14 for additional information regarding concrete temperature.